 I have been a parent at Nazareth School for 12 years.
 I am also a graduate of the school.
 Nazareth has educated 7 members of my family and currently has 7 members attending in various grade levels.
 I have witnessed many changes to the school over the years but two things hold true.
 When a child is finished at Nazareth they will be prepared for high school and they will have a greater closeness to the Lord.
 The Sisters of Nazareth are a constant presence at the school with their undying support love and prayers for the children.
 The faculty is caring and competent with Dr. Mauricio at the wheel.
 The child receives a well-rounded education with the opportunity for fine arts sports and computer training in addition to the daily courses.
 Mass is attended weekly and the priests at the Mission are very supportive of the school.
 Unfortunately today many Catholic schools are experiencing hardship while Nazareth is flourishing with beautiful upgrades to the school newly completed.
 I feel that is a testament to the wonderful atmosphere including the parent community .
 In my opinion well worth the sacrifice!!

 Nazareth School of San Diego, Inc is a private middle school in San Diego.
 The principal of Nazareth School of San Diego, Inc is Miss Eileen Griffin.
-323 students go to Nazareth School of San Diego, Inc and identify primarily as Asian; White, non-Hispanic; and Black, non-Hispanic.
+323 children attend Nazareth School of San Diego, Inc and identify mostly as Asian; White, non-Hispanic; and Black, non-Hispanic.
 The ratio of students to teachers at Nazareth School of San Diego, Inc is 22:1.
 Children's Workshop School is one of the nearest middle schools.

 - Drawing painting